emlun/yubikey-oath-dmenu/README.md

 Example invocations:

-- Defaults: copy to primary clipboard, no notifications
+- Copy OTP to primary clipboard, no notifications
   ```
-  yubikey-oath-dmenu
+  yubikey-oath-dmenu --clipboard
   ```

 - Use notifications for feedback and type the OTP into the focused window: